slateci/slateci.github.io/_docs/quickstart/overview-content.md

 ## Use the SLATE Client

-In addition to the console, users may use SLATE Client, a commandline tool for MacOS and Linux.
+In addition to the portal, users may use SLATE Client, a commandline tool for MacOS and Linux.
 The SLATE Client allows users to configure and deploy applications at a number of SLATE production clusters with just a handful of commands.
 An installation and usage guide can be found below:

 <div id="doc-call" class="container-fluid doc-call-container ">
     <div class="row doc-call-row">